 The main differences between a birth defect and a birth injury are how and when the condition develops.
 Although these conditions can be mistaken for one another, it is very important to know the differences between birth injuries and birth defects to get your child the treatment they need.

 Birth injuries develop before, during, or shortly after the birthing process.
-Physical trauma to the child can result in a birth injury.
-Many birth injury cases are also linked to medical negligence and could have been prevented with proper care during delivery.
+Physical trauma to a baby can result in a birth injury and, unfortunately, go unnoticed for years until the child fails to meet typical development milestones.

 Birth defects develop while the child is in the womb, often during the first trimester of pregnancy.
-Some birth defects have no particular cause, whereas others stem from external factors such as maternal medical conditions, drug use, medications, and more.
+They are usually detected before or right after delivery.
+Some birth defects have no particular cause, whereas others stem from external factors.

 Common Types of Birth Defects

-There are many types of common birth defects that affect a part of their body.
-These defects vary in severity.
+There are many common types of birth defects and each can vary in severity.

 - Down syndrome

 - Brain and spinal defects (spina bifida, anencephaly, and encephalocele)

 - Limb defects (missing fingers or otherwise smaller arms and legs)

 - Muscle defects (diaphragmatic hernia)